Best Smart Pet Collars 2025: GPS + Health

 • Subscription required for location data

-• Better for dogs than very small cats
+• Not ideal for very small cats

 2. Whistle Go Explore 2